adsau59/supbot/README.md

 to create new Feature/Action simple create a new class and extend it with its abstract class and implement its method,<br/>
 look at the core features to understand how it works<br/>
 I also have commented all the files explaining what they do.<br/>
+There are many more concepts, which I will cover in the [video tutorial series](https://www.youtube.com/playlist?list=PLdeajH45r2EKfD4lB6LJW6jF66PLSFGFa).<br/>

 ### Exit the bot

-type quit and press enter in the console to exit the bot
+type quit and press enter in the console to exit the bot.

+### I'm confused :(
+Hop in to my discord server, [DefineX Community Server](https://discord.gg/V6e2fpc), I'll help you out over there.

+### Feeling generous?
+You can donate me on [PayPal](https://www.paypal.me/AdamSaudagar).

 ### Whats new

-check out [changes](https://github.com/adsau59/supbot/blob/master/changes) in the repository
+check out [changes](https://github.com/adsau59/supbot/blob/master/changes) in the repository.

 ### Bugs?

-if you find any bugs, create an issure on github
+if you find any bugs, create an issure on github.